-Emotion-focused therapy (EFT therapy) is a type of evidenced-based psychotherapy that focuses on adult relationships and how they follow patterns and cycles.
-While this therapeutic approach is primarily used for couples, families and individuals can also benefit from exploring their interpersonal interactions and relationship patterns.
-The goal of EFT therapy is to help couples, families, and individuals create a more secure bond with their loved ones by helping them move their relationships in a positive direction by working to strengthen their own emotions and perceptions.
+Emotion-focused therapy (EFT therapy) is a type of evidence-based psychotherapy that focuses on adult relationships and how they follow patterns and cycles.
+While this therapeutic approach is primarily used for couples, families, and individuals can also benefit from exploring their interpersonal interactions and relationship patterns.
+The goal of an EFT therapy session is to help couples, families, and individuals create a more secure bond with their loved ones by helping them move their relationships in a positive direction by working to strengthen their own emotions and perceptions.

 When is EFT Therapy Used?

 Whether for couples, families, or individuals, EFT therapy can help address the following mental health issues:

 - Childhood abuse or neglect

 Couples and families in distress can benefit from EFT therapy by learning the skills needed to improve their relationships.
 Perhaps a client is dealing with an underlying emotion of anger, fear, loss of trust, or a sense of betrayal in their relationship and is unable to move past a certain feeling.
 It can also help distressed couples that are having a hard time coping with a traumatic circumstance like an illness or the illness of a child, or families that are seeking to repair fraught family bonds.

 Although EFT therapy is primarily known as a couples intervention, it can also help assist individuals coping with mental health conditions.
 It can be used to treat client depression, anxiety, and post-traumatic stress by helping individuals understand their emotions as valuable sources of information rather than solely as painful emotional experiences.